-The RIO, in consultation with the DO and, as appropriate, other institutional officials, will appoint an inquiry committee and committee chair as soon after the initiation of the inquiry as is practical.
-The inquiry committee will consist of three (3) individuals who do not have unresolved personal, professional, or financial conflicts of interest with those involved with the inquiry and should include individuals with the appropriate scientific expertise to evaluate the evidence and issues related to the allegation, interview the principals and key witnesses, and conduct the inquiry.
-When necessary to secure the necessary expertise or to avoid conflicts of interest, the RIO may select committee members from outside the institution.
+The RIO, in consultation with the DO and, as appropriate, other institutional officials, will appoint an inquiry committee and chair as soon after the inquiry initiation as is practical.
+The inquiry committee will consist of three (3) individuals who do not have unresolved personal, professional, or financial conflicts of interest with those involved with the inquiry and should include individuals with the appropriate scientific expertise to evaluate evidence and issues related to the allegation, interview the principals and key witnesses, and conduct the inquiry.
+When necessary, the RIO may select committee members from outside the institution.
 The RIO will notify the respondent of the proposed committee membership within ten (10) days of its appointment.
 If the respondent submits a written objection to any appointed member of the inquiry committee or expert, based upon bias or conflict of interest, within five (5) days, the RIO will determine whether to replace the challenged member with a qualified substitute.
 The RIO may consult with the DO and/or ORI for advice and assistance in this regard.